BubbleCow/bubblecow-documentation/Editorial/Writers/C/Cy Tid/Spaceballs/Spaceballs - Editors Report - Developmental Editing - BubbleCow 1.md

 ### Chapter 8
 Worries about the crates.
 Dexter.
 - I am trying to reduce the number of breaks.
 I feel they are excessive and not really needed.
 I think it is better to have once consistent chapter where possible.
+- There is a moment in this chapter where it is possible to describe the spaceball court without seemingly being forced.
+I have indicated the section and suggest you expand the description.